 Usefulness of Hypnotherapy in Regulating Emotion:

 I’ve observed clients coming into the session with the whirlwind of the world still clinging to their minds.
 They arrive tense and tight, talking a million miles per minute, or numbed out and disconnected from themselves.
 They are basically in an active state of shock.
 This prolonged stress, or shock, in the body causes the mind to become “hijacked” by the nervous system.

 When a client comes to the session hijacked by their nervous system, it can make it ten times harder to get any effective emotional work done.
 This is due to the fact that access to the prefrontal cortex (our area of processing and reasoning) becomes limited when by the shocked state.

 By helping clients slow down, breathe, and use their subconscious minds to begin regulating their emotions, they regain the ability to move out of “shock” mode and are able to show up to the session completely present.
 In this state, they now can begin to do the deeper work that they came to therapy to address.

 Hypnotherapy is an amazing tool that can be used for a variety of reasons.
 The main objective is getting the most out of your time in treatment.

 Adding hypnotherapy to the therapeutic process allows you to learn how to manage your feelings, relax, and feel empowered to regulate your emotions It helps you get down to the core of any unresolved issues.

 It acts as an aid to move past subconscious barriers that might be keeping you stuck not only in life but in the treatment process.

-Samara Quintero, LMFT, CHT is a Licensed Marriage and Family Therapist and certified hypnotherapist at The Psychology Group Fort Lauderdale.
+Samara Quintero, LMFT, CHT is a Licensed Marriage and Family Therapist and certified hypnotherapist, a tenant at The Psychology Group and owner of Conscious Transformations.
 She specializes in trauma, hypnotherapy, performance coaching, anxiety, and depression.
 Call (954) 488-2933 x7 or email today to discuss how her services can help you.